nextmotion/google-cloud-storage-fal/README.md

 # Known issues

 * Google doesn't support directories because it is a flat filesystem like a key value storage.
 Directories are simulate in GCS trough empty files with trailing a slash (e.g. "`images/`").
 This driver support both: The driver shows the simulated directories.
 If a simulated parent directory to a file is missing, the driver fakes the existing virtual directory.
 As a result its good to keep in mind: if you delete the last file in `images/`, e.g. `images/product.jpg`, and there is no parent virtual directory, the parent directory will also disappear from the file list.

-* In TYPO3 v13 backend images are not shown in the file list.
-You need to add the image-src to Content-Security-Policy (CSP) header in backend.

 # Credits